-- Helpfulness where it should be possible for breaches of control to be quickly remedied, officers will give developers the opportunity to quickly rectify matters.
+- Helpfulness where it should be possible for breaches of control to be remedied, officers will give developers the opportunity to quickly rectify matters.
 Correspondence will identify the officer dealing with the matter and provide contact details.
-We will not tolerate abusive language or behaviour. - Targeting of enforcement action an Enforcement Priority Allocation System (EPAS) will be used.
-Focusing enforcement action on the most serious cases and recognising that it is not possible to prioritise all issues of non-compliance or to take action against breaches causing no or little harm. - Consistency of enforcement approach consistency does not mean uniformity, however a similar approach will be taken in similar circumstances with the appropriate exercise of individual discretion and professional judgement. - Transparency of how enforcement operates and what can be expected where non-compliance has been identified, officers will state what must be done to remedy the breach, clearly explain the reasoning behind their decision, give reasonable timescales (subject to the nature of the breach) for compliance and provide clear guidance on the next steps if they do not comply.
-To improve transparency and accountability, we will develop our website to; report on formal enforcement actions being taken, the progress being made, maintain the enforcement register and transfer this onto the website. - Accountability for our actions whilst officers will have delegated powers to take urgent and routine enforcement action, controversial or difficult enforcement decisions will be made by the Council's Planning & Highways Committee.
-We will also report on our performance to the Committee.
+We will not tolerate abusive language or behaviour. - Targeting of enforcement action an Enforcement Priority Allocation System (EPAS) will be used, focusing enforcement action on the most serious cases and recognising that it is not possible to prioritise all issues of noncompliance or to take action against breaches causing no or little planning harm. - Consistency of enforcement approach consistency does not mean uniformity, however a similar approach will be taken in similar circumstances with the appropriate exercise of individual discretion and professional judgement. - Transparency of how enforcement operates and what can be expected where non-compliance has been identified, officers will state what must be done to remedy the breach, clearly explain the reasoning behind their decision, give reasonable timescales (subject to the nature of the breach) for compliance and provide clear guidance on the next steps if they do not comply.
+To improve transparency and accountability, we have developed our website to; report on formal enforcement actions being taken, the progress being made and maintain the enforcement register. - Accountability for our actions whilst officers will have delegated powers to take urgent and routine enforcement action, controversial or difficult enforcement decisions may be referred to the Council's Planning & Highways Committee where appropriate.
+We will also provide enforcement updates to the Committee.